 She was started as a very young horse in a ‘Do-it-or-else’ environment and turned into a compliant ‘soldier’ without sparkle in her eyes.
 Many horse people would call that ‘well behaved’.

-Blondie coped by escaping into crib-biting, which is why I began working with her in 2016 for an MSc thesis on crib-biting under the guidance of Dr Jesús Rosales-Ruiz.
+Blondie developed crib-biting, which is why I began working with her in 2016 for an MSc thesis under the guidance of Dr Jesús Rosales-Ruiz.

 In a nutshell, the study results showed that Blondie’s crib-biting could be influenced by changing environmental conditions, which opens the possibility for operant procedures.